Body parts, gear found after Italian avalanche

 "We have recovered so many fragments over the last two days.
 They are very painful for those who pick them up. and then for those who have to analyse them," he said.
 "Personally I can only think that what we found on the surface will be the same that we will find underneath, when the ice will melt or by digging, if there is a chance."

-Officials closed all access routes and chair lifts to the glacier for hikers, fearing continued instability and the potential that more chunks of ice might detach.
+Officials closed all access routes and chairlifts to the glacier, fearing continued instability and the potential that more chunks of ice might detach.

 Italy is in the midst of an early summer heatwave, coupled with the worst drought in northern Italy in 70 years.
 Experts say there was unusually little snowfall during the winter, exposing the glaciers of the Italian Alps more to the summer heat and melt.